Content from Introduction

 gke_num_nodes = 2

 With these parameters, a cluster named cluster-1 with 2 nodes will be created in the region europe-west4-a.
-You must define your GCP project.
+Replace <PROJECT_ID> with that of your GCP project.

 To create the resources, run